matthewmcq/cleanfm/README.md

 In addition to the core DKD and FMT algorithms, this project explores several promising applications:

 - Idealized frequency domain resampling that preserves spectral characteristics
 - A "Cleaned STFT" with dramatically improved frequency resolution
-- *Preliminary work on source separation using the FMT representation
+- Preliminary work on source separation using the FMT representation

-*Not included in the current repository, as the C++ implementation is in progress If you would like the python + bash scripts to run FMT please either:
-- Message me on GitHub or
-- contact me at matthewdmcquistion_at_gmail_dot_com

-Future work will focus on completing the C++ implementation of FMT, further optimizing computational efficiency, and exploring applications of these techniques to areas such as audio analysis, feature extraction, sound transformation, and unsupervised learning.
+Future work will focus on completing the C++ implementation of FMTSS, further optimizing computational efficiency, and exploring applications of these techniques to areas such as audio analysis, feature extraction, sound transformation, and unsupervised learning.

 ## License